What is an APN?

 What can you do if you already have a SIM-card from a non-compatible provider?

 If you have one of the recent Xplora watches (X4, X5 Play, XGO2), start by updating your watch with the correct APN settings.
-Restart your watch and turn off the WIFI connection to check if the watch has established a data connection.
+Restart your watch and turn off the WIFI connection to check if the device has established a data connection.

 If you have an older model and your provider doesn’t fall into the compatibility list or if your provider doesn’t meet the watch’s parameters, the only solution might be to change to a compatible provider.